PaddlePaddle/PARL/examples/CQL/README.md

 ## Reproduce CQL with PARL

-Different from Online RL which gather new data directly from the environment, Offline RL algorithms learn a policy or Q-function from static dataset, without additional interaction with the environment.

 Based on PARL, the CQL algorithm of deep reinforcement learning has been reproduced, reaching the same level of indicators as the paper on continuous control datasets from the D4RL benchmark.

 > Paper: CQL in [Conservative Q-Learning for Offline Reinforcement Learning](https://arxiv.org/abs/2006.04779)